Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

 Circumstances where your phone or laptop are fully charged and extremely hot should be relatively rare and, as such, relatively avoidable.
 Don’t leave your fully-charged phone in the summer sun!
 Perhaps the most dangerous recurring heat-and-charge combination is a laptop that is always plugged in and prone to running hot, in which case investing in a cooling stand may be a smart move in case you ever want to use your laptop away from its tether.

-While you might reasonably think this means bad news for wireless chargers which often generate a fair bit of waste heat as they juice up your gadgets, the chemistry actually gets a little bit more complicated: lithium-ion batteries don’t like to be hot when they’re full but recent studies on vehicle batteries suggest they do like to be warm while they charge and discharge, so your wireless charger is at least probably not terrible for your battery’s health even though it may create additional heat.
+While lithium-ion batteries don’t like to be hot when they’re full, Buchmann says recent studies on vehicle batteries suggest they do like to be warm while they charge and discharge, so your wireless charger is probably not terrible for your battery’s health even though it may create additional heat.
 And if it helps you stay within the 20 to 80 percent power band, that's a very good thing.

 It’s good to know the battery basics so you can avoid the worst pitfalls, but it’s also important to not fall into the trap of trying to be perfect.
 In the end, a lot of this is completely out of your hands.
 Despite the fact that lithium-ion batteries power a lot of our everyday life, the science of exactly how they function in practice is very much still in development, with new nuances still being uncovered.
 And much of the emerging science comes from tests on huge multi-cell vehicle batteries, which are similar but not identical to the single-cell battery in your phone.
 On top of that, your day-to-day charging usage experience is so riddled with variables that it’s pretty much impossible to confirm whether or not you’re doing things right.